MaxAlyokhin/binary-synth/README.md

 -   `Sample rate` — sampling frequency.
 In most cases it has little effect on the sound, but it is very important when playing at ultra-low frequencies like frequencies range 0 - 1

+-   `Inertia` — the coefficient at which, when sliding with the mouse in interactive mode, the value will change by inertia even after the slide ends.
+The higher the value, the slower the value will fade.

 -   `Solid mode` — the "solid press" mode, does not send `noteOff` commands; if the commands are the same in a row (and as a consequence notes), even noteOn is not sent. `allSoundOff` is sent at the end.
 On some synthesizers it allows smooth transitions between notes

 - `Last noteOn mode` — leaves the last command in the loop pressed.
 Allows to make smoother transitions between repeats of patterns